How Nurses Stay Current: A Practical Guide to Lifelong Learning

 Barriers to lifelong learning in nursing education

-The process of lifelong learning already starts in the nursing degree.
+The process of lifelong learning already starts during the nursing degree.
 Nursing education faces a critical challenge when it comes to preparing students properly for lifelong learning.
-The traditional clinical model, while valuable, often falls short in fostering the essential skills of giving students the abilities such as lifelong learning, critical thinking, and problem-solving.
+The traditional clinical model, while valuable, often falls short in fostering the essential skills of giving students abilities such as lifelong learning, critical thinking, and problem-solving.

 The lifelong learning gap